 Yoga for Digestive Health

-To coincide with the release of her new book Yoga Therapy for Digestive Health (Singing Dragon), Charlotte Watts leads this day to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement workers.
+To coincide with the release of her new book Yoga Therapy for Digestive Health (Singing Dragon 2018), Charlotte Watts leads one or two days to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement therapists and workers.

 Type of Event